Number One Realist

 Number One Realist illuminates Fall’s study of political reconciliation in Indochina, while showing how his profound, humanitarian critique of war continues to echo in the endless conflicts of the present.
 It will challenge and change the way we think about the Vietnam War.

-Nathaniel L. Moir, a veteran of the war in Afghanistan and former senior research fellow at the Naval Postgraduate School, is an Ernest May Postdoctoral Fellow in History and Policy at the John F. Kennedy School of Government, Harvard University.
+Nathaniel L. Moir is a research associate in the Applied History Project at the John F. Kennedy School of Government, Harvard University.
+He is a veteran of the war in Afghanistan, a former senior research fellow at the Naval Postgraduate School, and a former Ernest May Postdoctoral Fellow in History and Policy at the Kennedy School.